poult-lab/daily-word/english_words_ learning.md

 > Huge is also very big and as has the same meaning as mentioned above.
 >
 > So, it depends on the context and what are you describing.

+13.discard   [dɪˈskɑːrd , ˈdɪskɑːrd]

+[verb]  The room was littered with discarded newspapers.

+"to get rid of sth that you no longer want or need"

+14.come up  [kʌm ʌp]

+Her cat came up and rubbed itself against their legs...
+"If someone **comes up** or **comes up to** you, they approach you until they are standing close to you."

+The subject came up during a pre-dinner drink with our guests.
+"If something **comes up** in a conversation or meeting, it is mentioned or discussed."

+Plan your activities so that you are rested and refreshed when something important is coming up...
+"If something **is coming up**, it is about to happen or take place."

+15.come up with  /kʌm ʌp wɪð/

+[pv] Several of the members have come up with suggestions of their own...

+"If you **come up with** a plan or idea, you think of it and suggest it."

+[pv] If Warren can come up with the $15 million, we'll go to London.

+"If you **come up with** a sum of money, you manage to produce it when it is needed."